-- details of the partner organisation - an overview of how the partner organisation will work with the lead organisation, and any other partner organisations in the group to successfully complete the grant activity

-- an outline of the relevant experience and/or expertise the partner organisation will bring to the group - the roles/responsibilities of the partner organisation and the resources they will contribute (if any) - outline how partners will demonstrate to the lead organisation that they comply with all Australian law relating to employing or engaging people who work or volunteer with children, in line with the Commonwealth Child Safe Framework, and - details of a nominated management level contact officer.
+- details of the member organisation, - an overview of how the member organisation will work with the lead organisation, and any other member organisations in the consortium to successfully complete the grant activity. - an outline of the relevant experience and/or expertise the member organisation will bring to the consortium, - the roles/responsibilities of the member organisation and the resources they will contribute (if any), and - details of the member's management-level contact officer.